 While the exact parameters of holding a manufacturer liable for your injuries are more complex than a three-step process, the idea is simple: you are entitled to compensation for injuries you suffer while using a defective product as intended.

-Identifying a product defect
+Identifying a Product Defect

 A product may be defective for one or more reasons.
 To hold the manufacturer liable, it must be shown that the product had a design defect, manufacturing defect, or marketing defect.
 Each type of defect has unique requirements and attributes.
-A skilled product liability lawyer can identify how a product was defective and hold the manufacturer responsible for the defect.
+A skilled product liability lawyer can identify how a product was defective and hold the manufacturer responsible for the deficiency.

 Defectively Designed Products